steveghana/CryptoNet/README.md

 # CryptoNet
-A responsive wep app built with react, which shows real time data regarding crytocurrencies, news and more, ultilising the rapid api url enpoints
+A responsive wep app built with react and redux toolkit, which shows real time data regarding crytocurrencies, news and more, ultilising the rapid api url enpoints